A simple guide to playing roulette

-Hi, my name is Greg and I'm 27.
-I like Roulette.
+Hi, my name is Greg and I'm 34.
+I like roulette.

 I think that's cool.

-The only real "strategy" I can think of is to play European Roulette instead of American Roulette (if you can), because European Roulette has a smaller house edge.
+The best strategy is to play European roulette instead of American roulette (if you can), because European roulette has a smaller house edge.
 But that doesn't help you to win money; it just helps you to lose less.

 Still, this doesn't take the fun out of watching a ball spin around a roulette wheel.
 Betting on where it lands makes it exciting.